ImagineLearning/statefun-3.3-embedded-java/README.md

 The files to run the crossplane demo are in the [aws-crossplane](./aws-crossplane) directory.

+Skip the instructions for using a lambda to start the Flink application.
+Go to [here instead](#start-the-local-idp-configured-to-use-aws)

 ##### Build the lambda handler package.
 What?
 A lambda?

-> IMPORTANT: Using the lambda is optional and not recommended.
+> :warning: IMPORTANT: Using the lambda is optional and not recommended.

 > At one point it appeared that the managed resource for Flink wouldn't start the Flink application, and that like the CloudWatch approach, a lambda is needed to handle events from the AWS resource and transition the application to the `Running` state.
 This